 (b) that is continuing at the commencement of this Act.

-7. Application of Act to periodic long-stay agreements

-(1) At the end of the period of 3 months after a periodic long-stay agreement which is not in compliance with this Act was made —

-(a) the park operator who made the agreement is to attempt to make with the tenant a long-stay agreement that is in compliance with this Act; and

-(b) if such an agreement is not made within a period of 5 months after the periodic long-stay agreement was made then either party may apply to the State Administrative Tribunal for the termination of the long-stay agreement, or for a determination in respect of the terms of the agreement, at the discretion of the State Administrative Tribunal.

-(2) A park operator who does not take appropriate steps to attempt to make a long-stay agreement under subsection (1)(a) commits an offence.

-Penalty for this subsection: a fine of $10 000.

-(3) From the end of the period of 3 months after a periodic long-stay agreement which was not made in compliance with this Act was made until the agreement is terminated or a new agreement is made under subsection (1)(a) this Act applies to and in respect of the long-stay agreement to the extent that it can be applied, as if the agreement had been made in accordance with this Act.

-(4) In this section —

-periodic long-stay agreement means a long-stay agreement for a periodic tenancy that continues for 3 months or longer.

-[Section 7 amended: No. 3 of 2019 s.
-39.]
+[Section 6 amended: No. 28 of 2020 s.
+7.]

+[7.
+Deleted: No. 28 of 2020 s.
+8.]

 8. Operation of this Act in relation to other written laws

-(1) If a residential tenancy agreement (as defined in the Residential Tenancies Act 1987) under which a person has a right to occupy a site in a residential park or other caravan park is a long-stay agreement, that Act does not apply to the agreement.
+(1) If a residential tenancy agreement (as defined in the Residential Tenancies Act 1987) under which a person has a right to occupy a site in a residential park is a long-stay agreement, that Act does not apply to the agreement.

-(2) The Retirement Villages Act 1992 does not apply to a lifestyle village (as defined in this Act) established for retired persons or predominantly for retired persons.
+[(2) deleted]

 (3) Except as otherwise provided by this Act, the provisions of this Act are in addition to, and do not derogate from, the provisions of any other written law.

+[Section 8 amended: No. 28 of 2020 s.
+9.]

 9. Contracting out

 (1) Except as specifically provided by this Act —

-(a) any contract, agreement, scheme or arrangement, whether it was made before or after the commencement of this Act, is void and of no effect to the extent that it purports to exclude, modify or restrict the operation of this Act; and
+(a) any contract, agreement, scheme or arrangement, whether it was made before or after the commencement of this Act, has no effect to the extent that it purports to exclude, modify or restrict the operation of this Act; and

-(b) any purported waiver of a right conferred by or under this Act is void and of no effect.
+(b) any purported waiver of a right conferred by or under this Act has no effect.

 (2) A person must not enter into any contract, agreement or arrangement with the intention, either directly or indirectly, of defeating, evading or preventing the operation of this Act.